dimerabbits/Peanut/README.md

     </a>
 </p>
 <p align="center">
-  Peanut is an orginizational application focusing on user customization whithin a simple interface.
+  Peanut is an organizational application focusing on user customization within a simple interface.
 </p>